-The purpose of this Official Statement is to supply information to prospective buyers of the Bonds.
-Quotations from and summaries of the Bonds, the Resolutions and the constitutional provisions, statutes and other documents described herein do not purport to be complete, and reference is made to said documents, constitutional provisions and statutes for full and complete statements of their provisions.
-Copies of such documents are available for inspection at the District by request to the Chief Financial Officer at (213) 241-7888, and following delivery of the Bonds will be on file at the corporate trust office of the Paying Agent.
+The purpose of this Official Statement is to supply information to prospective buyers of the Tax Credit Bonds.
+Quotations from and summaries of the Tax Credit Bonds, the New Money Resolutions, the Tax Credits Separation Certificate and the constitutional provisions, statutes and other documents described herein do not purport to be complete, and reference is made to said documents, constitutional provisions and statutes for full and complete statements of their provisions.
+Copies of such documents are available for inspection at the District by request to the Chief Financial Officer at (213) 241-7888, and following delivery of the Tax Credit Bonds will be on file at the corporate trust office of the Paying Agent.

 Any statements in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
-This Official Statement is not a contract or agreement between the District and the purchasers or owners of any of the Bonds.
+This Official Statement is not a contract or agreement between the District and the purchasers or owners of any of the Tax Credit Bonds, Interest Bearing Bonds, Principal Strip Certificates, Tax Credit Certificates or Cash Interest Certificates, if any.